lopalic/rc_onboarding/ruby_basics/hello_world/README.md

 ruby <my_file>
 ```

-replacing the filename with whatever you named it and it would print out `'Hello world!'`.
+replacing the file name with whatever you named it and it would print out `'Hello world!'`.

 You can try this out if you've cloned this repository by running `ruby hello` from this directory.